Technical Photography faded paint test artifacts

 This method is particularly successful with lead–tin yellow, which appears the most faded in the visible image.
 Conversely, other imaging methods such as IR and IR+ (using the LIBERO filter) do not improve visibility, as expected, because the pigments become even more transparent in the infrared region.

-While we could consider more advanced imaging approaches, such as multispectral imaging, the advantages of Technical Photography (TP) for this task are clear:
+While we could consider more advanced imaging approaches, such as multispectral imaging, the advantages of Technical Photography (TP) for faded paint are clear:

 • TP allows us to photograph and process a large number of items quickly — an essential feature when working with extensive objects such as multi-page illuminated manuscripts.
 The image editing required from the operator is also straightforward.

-• More complex techniques, like multispectral imaging, demand highly specialized equipment and personnel with advanced training, making them less practical for routine or high-volume documentation.
+• More complex techniques, like multispectral imaging, demand highly specialized equipment and personnel with advanced training, making them less practical for routine or high-volume documentation of faded paint.